Biology, BS

 4 Semester Credit Hours (3 Lecture Hours, 3 Lab Hours)

-General trends in morphological development and adaptation as demonstrated by the anatomy and embryology of living and extinct chordates.
+General trends in morphological development and adaptation as demonstrated by the anatomy of nonhuman vertebrate species.
 Offered every Spring.
 Students may not receive credit for both this course and either BIOL 2401 - Anatomy and Physiology I or BIOL 2402 - Anatomy and Physiology II.
+Juniors or Seniors only.

 Prerequisite: BIOL 1407.